Effecting a Takeover

 • a document that provides, or information that shows, other authority that indicates control over the public company

 Any actions that result in a change in the controller(s) of a public company will trigger a mandatory tender offer.
-An increase in an investor's shareholding, where the investor is already considered to be in control of a public company, does not constitute a change in control requiring a tender offer to be made (please see below).
+An increase in an investor's shareholding, where the investor is already a controller of a public company, does not constitute a change in control requiring a tender offer to be made (please see below).

 4.2 Takeover to be followed by mandatory tender offer ("MTO")